SimonLaub/FlaskWeatherSiteWithClaude/README.md

 # Flask weather site
 <h4>A Flask weather site generated with Claude.</h4>

-A Flask weather website with access to temperatures<br>
+A Flask weather website with access to temperatures and<br>
-weather radar.<br>
+radar.<br>
 <br>
 The site was generated in order to demonstrate creation of Flask sites with
 <br>Anthropic Claude.<br>